krzysztof-pietrzyk/R_Solver/documentation/05_Dictionary_of_Concepts.md

 **Cell** - see \ref def-field "Field".

 \anchor def-clue
-**Clue** - The number on an uncovered \ref def-field "Field", indicating the number of mines in the 8 fields surrounding that field.
+**Clue** - The number on an uncovered \ref def-field "Field", indicating the number of mines in the \ref def-neighbour "Neighbourhood" of that field.

 # D